I’m wondering if any of these sound familiar:

 If you’ve never felt this way or if overwhelm and endless to-do lists are far from your reality, click away.
 This isn’t for you.

 But if those things sound close to home and you wish there were a better way, keep reading.
 There is.
-And shifting out of your chaotic reality into a more sane, focused, productive work day is easier than you think.
+And shifting out of your chaotic reality into a more balanced, focused, productive work day is easier than you think.

 Sadly, I hear too many stories from businesswomen who feel nothing short of completely, utterly overwhelmed and over-extended.